Tayam-El-Jebari/QuarkusBaseRepoPTSS/README.md

 ## Contributing

 1. Create a feature branch from `development`
-2. Make your changes
+2. Implement your changes
-3. Ensure all tests pass
-4. Run SonarQube analysis
-5. Create a pull request to `development`
+3. Create a pull request to `development`
+4. Automated checks will:
+   - Run tests
+   - Perform SonarQube code quality analysis
+5. Wait for review and approval from team members

 ## Quarkus Resources